Rey (Star Wars): General

 Other outlets, including Ridley herself, have argued that the term Mary Sue carries an inherent gender bias, and that the male characters from the original trilogy did not face comparable criticism.
-Media critic Caroline Framke argues that Rey's abilities are not necessarily any more impressive than those of the character of Luke Skywalker, writing that fans' "instinctive" criticism of characters like Rey reflects a double standard.
+Media critic Caroline Framke argues that Rey's abilities are not necessarily any more impressive than those of the character of Luke Skywalker, and that fans' instinctive criticism of characters like Rey reflects a double standard in that seemingly perfect male heroes are rarely so criticized.
 J. J. Abrams stated that "the people who are getting freaked out are the people who are accustomed to [male] privilege, and this is not oppression, this is about fairness."
 He elaborated, "You can probably look at the first [Star Wars] movie that George [Lucas] did and say that Leia was too outspoken, or she was too tough.
 Anyone who wants to find a problem with anything can find the problem.
 The internet seems to be made for that."
 Adrienne Tyler of Screen Rant argued that Rey's abilities are explained in The Rise of Skywalker as resulting from the pair forming a dyad in the Force, sharing the same fighting capabilities.

 Rey's unique hairstyle attracted attention before and after The Force Awakens was released, being compared to Leia's hairdo from the original film, with debate over whether it would become as popular.
 Rey has also been compared to the titular character from the Hayao Miyazaki anime film Nausicaä of the Valley of the Wind (1984).

 Richard Roeper described Ridley's portrayal of Rey as "a breakout performance", continuing by calling the character "tough and resourceful and smart and brave".
 Ridley was nominated for a 2016 Saturn Award for Best Actress for her portrayal.
 The first Reel Women in Technology Award for a fictional character was awarded to the character Rey.

 Some fans criticized Rey's trilogy-wide character arc as insufficient.
 Fan fiction author Ricca said that tension that was built in the first two films never gets resolved in the last film.
 She wanted a moment at the end of The Rise of Skywalker in which Rey reacts to and reflects on everything that has happened to her.

 Some critics and fans have noted a visual resemblance between Rey's character design to that of Bastila Shan from the video game Star Wars: Knights of the Old Republic, and that her character arc shares thematic similarities with that of Bastila's.